SaiMounicaChv/SaiMounicaChv/README.md

 - 👋 Hi, I’m @SaiMounicaChv (Masters in Computer Science with Data Science Certification)
 - 👀 I’m interested in ...
 Machine Learning, Data Science, Data Analysis, Image Analysis
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+Machine Learning
-- 📫 How to reach me ...
+- 📫 How to reach me ... saimounicachv@gmial.com

 <!---
 SaiMounicaChv/SaiMounicaChv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.